jason89521/github-repo-search/README.md

 #### `Repos`

-User in `/users/{username}/repos` will see this page.
-This page will display `{username}` in the top and the repositories list of `{username}`.
-The repositories list will show 10 repositories at first time until user scrolls down to the bottom.
-If the `{username}` has more repositories, then append next 10 repositories to the list.
+When users scrolls down to the bottom of this page, this page will fethc the next 10 repositories to the redux store.

 #### `Repo`